srl-labs/containerlab/docs/community.md

 This section logs the most notable blogs, streams, and and demos delivered by containerlab users worldwide.

+### Powering up your Netbox labs with Containerlab

+<small>:material-text: [Blog](https://netboxlabs.com/blog/network-configuration-assurance-with-netbox-and-ansible/) by [Rich Bibby](https://netboxlabs.com/author/richard-bibby/) · :material-calendar: 2024-03-20</small>

+Our friends at NetboxLabs have authored a nice blog post - Network Configuration Assurance With NetBox and Ansible - and they have used containerlab to create a lab environment to present their solution.

+It is always great to see containerlab being used to augment other tools and solutions, providing the glue between the applications and the network devices all within a tiny declarative packaging and a lightweight CLI to make it all work.

 ### Containerlab - Creating Network Labs Can't Be Any Easier

 <small>:material-text: [Blog](https://www.packetswitch.co.uk/containerlabs-intro/) by [Suresh Vina](https://www.linkedin.com/in/suresh-vina-282545a9) · :material-calendar: 2024-03-15</small>